shopsys/monorepo-tools/docs/introduction/console-commands-for-application-management-phing-targets.md

 *Note: All database related targets `db-*` have their `test-db-*` variant for the test database.*

-#### microservice-product-search-recreate-structure
+#### product-search-recreate-structure
 Recreates Elasticsearch indexes structure.
 Consists of two subtasks that can be run independently:
-* `microservice-product-search-delete-structure` - deletes existing indexes structure
+* `product-search-delete-structure` - deletes existing indexes structure
-* `microservice-product-search-create-structure` - creates new indexes structure by json definitions stored in [the microservice resources directory](/microservices/product-search-export/src/Resources/definition).
+* `product-search-create-structure` - creates new indexes structure by json definitions stored in [the resources directory](/project-base/src/Shopsys/ShopBundle/Resources/definition).

-#### microservice-product-search-export-products
+#### product-search-export-products
 Exports all visible products to Elasticsearch.

 ### Coding standards